 The FMCSA's Compliance, Safety, Accountability (CSA) program is the backbone of how the federal government measures motor carrier safety.
-Your CSA score determines whether DOT inspects you more, whether brokers will work with you, and whether your insurance company sees you as a risk or an asset.
-And yet, most carriers cannot explain how it actually works.
+Your CSA score determines whether DOT inspects you more, whether brokers will work with you, and whether your insurance company sees you as a risk or an asset - and your trucking insurance compliance posture starts here.
+And yet, most carriers cannot explain how it actually works - especially owner operators managing compliance solo.

 What Is CSA and Why Does It Matter?